graft-community/docs/Alpha-Test-Framework.md

 Once you have saved your logs locally and submitted, it is recommended you delete them from the SuperNode server to avoid confusion with subsequent testing rounds.

-If you need any help, feel free to contact Tiago (yidakee on Discord / @el_duderino_007 on Telegram)
+If you need any help, feel free to contact Tiago (yidakee on Discord / @el_duderino_007 on Telegram) for assistance.

+Live long and break stuff!

+-yidakee